Ram04-03/Ram04-03/README.md

 ---

 ### About Me
-- 🎓 **B.Tech in Computer Science and Business Systems** from *Saranathan College of Engineering, Tiruchirappalli*
+- 🎓 **B.Tech Graduate in Computer Science and Business Systems** from *Saranathan College of Engineering, Tiruchirappalli*
 - ☁️ Passionate about **DevOps, Cloud Infrastructure, and Testing**
 - 🚀 Focused on building **scalable systems**, **CI/CD pipelines**
 - 🌱 **Fresher actively looking for opportunities** in *DevOps and Cloud,* and *Testing*